fsteinel/pycares/docs/channel.rst

     .. py:method:: process_fd(read_fd, write_fd)

-        :param int read_fd: File descriptor ready to read from.
+        :param integer read_fd: File descriptor ready to read from.

-        :param int write_fd: File descriptor ready to write to.
+        :param integer write_fd: File descriptor ready to write to.

         Process the given file descriptors for read and/or write events.